FT-Labs/pdwm/README.md

  - joypixels emoji font
  - zathura (pdf reader, used for keys)

-### I using this for my arch iso only, therefore arch users can follow the below instructions to install everything easily:
+### I am using this for phyOS arch iso only, therefore arch users can follow the below instructions to install everything easily:

 Append package repo end of your `/etc/pacman.conf` :